learn-co-curriculum/dsc-hypothesis-testing-intro-v2-1/README.md

 # Hypothesis Testing - Introduction

 ## Introduction
 In this section, you'll learn about experimental design and hypothesis testing.
 All scientific research that comes out of universities uses hypothesis testing to determine if the results of an experiment are significant or not.
 As a data scientist, you might be tasked with designing, performing, and analyzing the results of an experiment.
+Finally, you'll also learn about resampling methods, which are modern statistical techniques that involve taking repeated subsamples from a sample and help better estimate the precision of your sample statistics.

 ## Hypothesis Testing

-In this section, you'll be looking at experimental design, effect size, T-tests and Type 1 and Type 2 errors.
+In this section, you'll be looking at experimental design, effect size, T-tests, Type 1 and Type 2 errors, and resampling techniques like the jackknife, bootstrap, and permutation tests.

 ### Experimental Design